pantelis/artificial-intelligence/_sources/aiml-common/projects/relation-networks/index.md

 In this project you will study the implementation of AI approaches that offer the ability to combine neural and symbolic representations in their attempt to answer the so called Visual Question-Answer task.

 The approach here is based on relation networks and is considered a milestone in the development of such capability due to its simplicity and representational flexibility.
-The second approach is introducing object-level scene parsing and uses a program-based response system.

 ## Relation Networks (by DeepMind)